Mahmud0808/ColorBlendr/README.md

 # ColorBlendr

-### An Xposed module to modify material you colors of your device.
+### An application to modify material you colors of your device.
 </div>
 <p align="center">
 Elevate your creativity with effortless material customization.
 Instantly tweak colors for a personalized touch in just a few taps.